mkboy95/emdash/README.md

 ## Get Started

 > [!IMPORTANT]
-> In its early life, EmDash is currently dependent on Dynamic Worker Loaders, a Workers Paid feature, to run sandboxed plugins.
-To run Ecliptic without sandboxed plugins on a free account you must comment out the `worker_loaders` block of the `wrangler.jsonc` configuration file.
-This will cause errors with sandboxed plugins.
+> EmDash depends on Dynamic Workers to run secure sandboxed plugins.
+Dynamic Workers are currently only available on paid accounts.
+[Upgrade your account](https://www.cloudflare.com/plans/developer-platform/) (starting at $5/mo) or comment out the `worker_loaders` block of your `wrangler.jsonc` configuration file to disable plugins.

 ```bash
 npm create emdash@latest